 How to train your Vizsla to get along with cats?

 If you have read so far, you might have a good understanding of this matter’s seriousness.
-If you wanna left these two creatures along, You need to have a proper introduction method.
+If you wanna leave your vizsla and cat alone, You need to have a proper introduction method.

 But the matter is if you do an excellent job with the introduction, you don’t wanna worry anymore.
 Moreover, you can see how friendly they are.